k13n/rcas_update/REPRODUCIBILITY.md

 The following scripts take two parameters:

-- `--input_filename`: This is the full path to the input dataset
+- `--input_file`: This is the full path to the input dataset
 - `--output_folder`: This is the full path to folder where the output files are written to.